Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: The -patch sterile insect model

 \section{The $n$-patch sterile insect model}

 We now consider the release of sterile insects.
-As will be seen later in \Cref{introduction of a control}, this induces, or enhances, an Allee effect, allowing to use the analysis and results of the preceding section.
 In \Cref{Presentation of the SIT model}, the model describing the evolution of the sterile population is presented, along with some relevant boundedness assumptions on the release rate.
 Then in \Cref{Asymptotic behaviour of the sterile insects}, the asymptotic behaviour of the sterile insects is studied.
-Finally, in \Cref{Supremal sterile insect equilibrium}, the supremal sterile insect equilibrium for large release rates is determined.
+Finally, in \Cref{Supremal sterile insect equilibrium}, the supremal sterile insect equilibrium for large admissible release rates is determined.